-Flores is Indonesia’s next big thing, the island is quickly drawing the attention of traveller’s who wish to get away from the tourists in Bali, to see the remarkable sites and get off the beaten path.
+Flores is Indonesia’s next big thing, the island is quickly drawing the attention of traveller’s who wish to get away from the tourists in Bali, even the ever-growing Lombok, to see the remarkable sites and get off the beaten path.

 Flores is most known for being the gateway to Komodo Island but stay on the island and you’ll be treated to a trip through lush green jungles, traditional villages and areas where few tourists have stepped.